 Golden Curry

-As far as I know, Golden Curry by S&B is the brand that is the most accessible outside Japan.
-I even saw it in Sainsbury's (U.K. supermarket chain) when I lived in England.
+As far as I know, Golden Curry by S&B is the most accessible brand outside Japan.
+I even saw it in Sainsbury’s (a U.K. supermarket chain) when I lived in England.

-You can buy mild, medium and hot S&B Golden Curry on Amazon.
-I recommend getting one of each and you can purchase as a bundle for a lower price here.
+You can buy mild, medium, and hot S&B Golden Curry on Amazon.
+I recommend getting one of each, or you can purchase it as a bundle for a lower price here.

 Characteristics:

-- Aroma of different spices (many people in Japan say Golden Curry has the nicest aroma)
+- The aroma of different spices (many people in Japan say Golden Curry has the most excellent aroma)

 Vermont Curry